yakimka/picodi/README.md

     apod_data = await get_apod(date(2011, 7, 26))
     print("Title:", apod_data["title"])

-    # Closing all inited resources.
+    # Closing all inited dependencies.
 This needs to be done on the application shutdown.
     await shutdown_dependencies()